 Any Body of Knowledge must be periodically re-evaluated and is the basis for course and curriculum design, program accreditation and professional certification.
 Organizations may define their Bodies of Knowledge in terms of learning outcomes, content domains and competency categories.

-INSHPO is collaborating with the Safety Institute of Australia who have developed the OHS Body of Knowledge for Generalist OHS Professionals.
+INSHPO is collaborating with the Australian Institute of Health and Safety who have developed the OHS Body of Knowledge for Generalist OHS Professionals.
 First published in 2012, the OHS Body is continually being expanded and updated, and is freely available via the web site.

 As part of the liaison with INSHPO and the Global OHS Capability Framework the OHS Body of Knowledge has been mapped to the Knowledge topics in the Framework.
 This provides a useful reference for OHS students, OHS educators and OHS professionals planning their continuing professional development.